-The first enchantment and its punishment–

 Plenty of delight, he jumped, danced and sang.

 God heard and asked – what this carol?
-From whom is it?
+Who does this come from?

 Astonished and without clemency, He banished them,